UniversityOfSaskatchewanCMPT371/term-project-fall2019-team-2/documents/meetings/agenda10.15.md

 6. Osgood meeting starts at 4:00pm on 19th of October
 7. We need to fix the categorization on the timelogs
   - Some of them are redudant
+8. We've agreed that we will be using the Google JS style guide

 ## Attendance